-A Five Ton Elephant Is On The Loose In Elkton, South Dakota and He’s Not Happy
+South Dakota Stories: A Mad Elephant Is On The Loose In Elkton

-It was about a hundred years ago in May 1916 that the circus came to the South Dakota town of Elkton and featured a five ton (normally) docile elephant named Hero.
+It was over a hundred years ago in May 1916 that the circus came to the South Dakota town of Elkton and featured a five-ton (normally) docile elephant named Hero.
 Except, Hero was not a happy camper for some reason.

-Hero went what some folks said was 'insane', destroyed a bunch of circus equipment and thundered off into the countryside.
-Can you imagine went some of the farmers thought when they looked up and saw an elephant on the horizon?
-Hmmm...
+Hero went what some folks said was 'insane', destroyed a bunch of circus equipment, and thundered off into the countryside.
+Can you imagine what some of the farmers thought when they looked up and saw an elephant on the horizon?

 Turns out his bones were put on display at far-away Vermillion, but the Community Museum in Elton does have some interesting relics from the day there was a mad elephant in town, including the gun that fired the fatal shot and a travel bag made out of part of 'ol Hero.